ktrnthsnr/Redux-Store/README.md

 ﻿# Shop-Shop

-E-commerce online purchase and payment application focusing on state management in a MERN-stack application.
+E-commerce online application focusing on enhancing an existing website with global state management, offline functionality, and secure online payments in a MERN-stack application.

 ## GitHub URL